A fan’s guide – the club from early doors to today

 A year after a bumper crowd for the visit of Celtic in the Scottish Cup, nearly 5,000 squeezed into Balmoor for a league game with Rangers, doing penance in Scotland’s lowest tier.
 That spring, Balmoor accommodated a near-2,000 crowd for the Second Division play-off with East Fife, pegged at 0-0 in the away leg.
 Yet again, Peterhead’s luck ran out when most needed, the Fifers winning by a single goal after half-time.

 Everything came together in 2013-14.
-With goals from Balmoor favourite Rory McAllister – known for his winning goal against Rangers at Ibrox the previous season – McInally’s Peterhead topped League Two by 13 points and were promoted as champions.
+With goals from Balmoor favourite Rory McAllister – known for his winning strike against Rangers at Ibrox the previous season – McInally’s Peterhead topped League Two by 13 points and were promoted as champions.

 With McAllister ever prolific – five goals in a 2015 Challenge Cup game at Falkirk stand out – Peterhead mounted a serious promotion challenge in the spring of 2016.
 With another play-off came another defeat, this time 4-1 at home to Ayr, easy winners at Balmoor.